Windows in the gallery of the chapel in Gormanston College, Co Meath (Photograph: Patrick Comerford)

 Next week (Monday 23 November 2015):

 7.1: Baptism and Eucharist (2): liturgical renewal among Catholics and Protestants in the 20th century.

-Canon Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute, and an Adjunct Assistant Professor, Trinity College Dublin.
-This essay is an expanded version of a lecture on 10 November 2014 as part of the Module TH 8824: Liturgy, Worship and Spirituality on the MTh course.
+(Revd Canon Professor) Patrick Comerford is Lecturer in Anglicanism, Liturgy and Church History, the Church of Ireland Theological Institute, and an Adjunct Assistant Professor, Trinity College Dublin.
+This essay is an expanded version of a lecture on 16 November 2015 as part of the Module TH 8824: Liturgy, Worship and Spirituality on the MTh course.